What Are Criminal Appeals?

 Background media

-Potential Outcomes of Criminal Appeals
+What Are the Potential Outcomes of Criminal Appeals?

 There are several potential outcomes when a criminal defendant appeals their conviction or sentence.
 Here are some of the most common: